aces/Loris-MRI/docs/scripts_md/delete_imaging_upload.md

                  and `SessionID`.
   - $filesRef: reference to the array that contains the file informations for all the files that are associated to the upload(s) passed on the command line.
+  - $deleteForm: whether to delete the `mri_parameter_form` entries associated to the upload(s) passed on the command line.

 ### deleteUploadsOnFileSystem($filesRef)